Skip to main content Skip to footer

 What is a cross-connection and a backflow preventer?

-Who has responsibility for installing backflow preventers?
+Who is responsible for backflow preventers?

-• Lawn irrigation systems.
+• Lawn sprinkler systems.

-• Hot water heating (boiler) systems.
+• Hot water heating systems (like boilers).

 • Swimming pool fills.

-How do I respond to the survey?
+How do I fill out the survey?

 What happens if I do not fill out the survey?

-Have questions about backflow protection?
+Have questions about backflow or water safety?